projectatomic/atomic-site/source/blog/2016-03-11-introducing-atomic-devmode.html.md

 ---
 title: Introducing Atomic Developer Mode
 author: jlebon
-date: 2016-03-09 08:30:00 UTC
+date: 2016-03-11 17:02:00 UTC
 comments: true
 published: true
-categories: blog
-tags:
-- developers
-- devmode
-- fedora
-- atomic
-- cockpit
-- docker
-- cloud-init
+tags: developers, devmode, fedora, atomic, cockpit, docker, cloud-init
 ---
 In this week's latest release of Fedora Atomic Host, you might notice something different when you boot the new image.
 There is now a "Developer Mode" entry in the GRUB boot menu.
 This blog post will describe why this new feature was added and what it does.

+One of the confusing things that newcomers encounter when they want to try out Atomic Host is setting up [cloud-init](http://cloudinit.readthedocs.org/en/latest/).
+Currently, it is impossible to use an Atomic Host image without providing cloud-init with a data source.
+In the absence of a source, cloud-init will try connecting to various known metadata URLs for about four minutes and then give up.

 READMORE

-One of the confusing things that newcomers encounter when they want to try out Atomic Host is setting up [cloud-init](http://cloudinit.readthedocs.org/en/latest/).
-Currently, it is impossible to use an Atomic Host image without providing cloud-init with a datasource.
-In the absence of a source, cloud-init will try connecting to various known metadata URLs for about 4 minutes and then give up.

 For most first-timers, the easiest way to get started has been to follow [the Quick Start Guide](http://www.projectatomic.io/docs/quickstart/), which